albar965/littlenavmap-manual/en/USERPOINT.md

 The region and ident fields are required for this export option.
 If region is empty or otherwise invalid `ZZ` is used.
 All waypoints are of type `NAMED`.

-See [The Compiler and File Formats](http://www.prepar3d.com/SDKv4/sdk/world/scenery/scenery_overview.html) for information on how to compile and add the BGL to the simulator.
+See Prepar3D SDK documentation for information on how to compile and add the BGL to the simulator.

 **Example:**
 ``` xml